 When Do Dentists Recommend Dental Sealants

 A dental sealant is an ultra-thin, plastic protective coating that is usually painted on the chewing surface of teeth to prevent them from decay.
 It is one of the most effective measures used by dentists to prevent cavities in their patients.
 It is much easier and cheaper to prevent a cavity in the tooth than it is to treat it.
-If you want to know more about dental sealants in Bellevue or the right time to apply sealants, then this article is meant for you.
+If you want to know more about dental sealants or the right time to apply sealants, then this article is meant for you.

 When dentists recommend dental sealants